 I wasn’t very good at that in my marriage and through all my interviews on marriage and divorce I’ve come to believe that one of the secrets to lasting partnerships is talking openly and honestly.
 Open communication comes with practice—the more practice you get talking about stuff you feel awkward about, the easier it gets.
 And practicing on a bad date seems like a perfect opportunity to hone those skills.
 After all, what do you have to lose?

 Then I got to thinking, what date could be so bad that you need a phone app?
-I thought back to the lessons I learned from the Fit4Love coaching program and how these three key dating strategies can keep you out of trouble in the first place:
+I thought back to the lessons I learned from the dating coaching program I’d done and how these three key dating strategies can keep you out of trouble in the first place:

 - Be discerning – knowing your values, the lifestyle you enjoy and your favorite activities will help you screen out the potential dates with whom you have little in common.
 That right there reduces the risk of an awful experience.
 For example, I am not a dog lover and nor do I hunt or fish.
 Why would I want to go on a date with a man who’s pictured with his two dogs holding up a large fish by the side of his truck?
 Yes, you do need to be open to new experiences but that doesn’t mean dating anyone who asks or finding a date for Saturday night simply because you want to go out.